frdel/agent-zero/docs/index.md

 ## Getting Started

-Ready to experience the power of Agent Zero?
 This documentation will guide you through every step:

 * **Installation:**  Set up Agent Zero on Windows, macOS, or Linux with our detailed installation guides.
 We cover environment setup, dependency management, and API key configuration.
 * **Quick Start:**  Jump into action with practical examples and code snippets.
 Learn the basics of agent creation, task assignment, and observing agent behavior.
 * **Usage Guide:**  Explore advanced topics like prompt engineering, tool utilization, multi-agent collaboration, and customization.
 Unlock the full potential of Agent Zero.
 * **Architecture Overview:** Understand the inner workings of the framework.
 Learn about agents, tools, memory management, and the flow of communication within the system.
 * **Contributing:** Help us improve Agent Zero!
 This section provides contribution guidelines, including coding standards, testing procedures, and how to submit pull requests.
-* **API Reference:**  Explore the available API calls and functionalities (if applicable).
-* **FAQ:**  Find answers to common questions and troubleshoot potential roadblocks.
-* **Troubleshooting:**  Resolve installation, setup, and usage errors with our comprehensive troubleshooting guide.
+* **Troubleshooting and FAQ:**  Find FAQs and resolve installation, setup, and usage errors with our troubleshooting guide.

-Begin your Agent Zero journey now!
+Your experience with Agent Zero starts now!